Who we are

 Position: Head of Community Business Development

 Sara is taking a lead on BWCE’s new business development with an early focus on home energy efficiency.
 She worked in local government for 13 years on climate initiatives, including the Cooperation Agreement between BWCE and B&NES Council and planning policies on renewable energy and net zero buildings.
 Prior to this, she worked in the USA as a community organiser and as regional director of an environmental and consumer advocacy group.
-She is chair of Transition Bath, a charity that harnesses the power of community to address the climate crisis.

 Sara Grimes